-Energy Modelling Lab supports the endeavors to enhancing energy planning in Viet Nam.
+Energy Modelling Lab supports the endeavors to enhance energy planning in Viet Nam.
 We assist the Vietnamese authorities by building up their planning capacities concerning scenario-based, long-term modelling of the Vietnamese energy system.
-To this end, we are integrating an updated technology catalogue in the present energy system model and have included electricity storage solutions, P2X, nuclear technologies, optimal use of biomass, carbon capture and storage.
+To this end, we are integrating an updated technology catalog in the present energy system model.
+We have included electricity storage solutions, P2X, nuclear technologies, optimal use of biomass, and carbon capture and storage in the catalog.

 MODELLING

-Energy Modelling Lab updates the technology catalogue that is integrated in the present energy system model.
+Energy Modelling Lab updates the technology catalog that is integrated into the present energy system model.

 ANALYSIS

-The catalogue contributes to foster data-driven discussions and understanding of the potentials of the decarbonization technologies.
+The catalog contributes to fostering data-driven discussions and understanding of the potential of decarbonization technologies.

 RESULTS